gjcooper/VAULT/01_articles/vangeen2021hierarchical.md

 A lot of talk here about the priors used in the modelling, which is definitely sommehting I should be more considerate of in my own work.

-Regarding the work on the [[Hypatia Work|Hypatia Health Beta app]] , therte are a number of good resources here in terms of data that could be used for testing, informed priors, and specifications of the models.
+Regarding the work on the [[Hypatia Health|Hypatia Health Beta app]] , therte are a number of good resources here in terms of data that could be used for testing, informed priors, and specifications of the models.
 %% end notes %%

 ### Annotations